top of page

 The noun 'disdain' has its etymological roots in Old French and Latin.
 It is derived from the Old French word 'desdaignier,' which means 'to despise' or 'to regard as unworthy.'
 This Old French term can be traced back to the Latin word 'de' (down from) and 'dignari' (to deem worthy).
 In Latin, 'dedignari' meant to consider something as beneath one's dignity or unworthy of attention or respect.
 Over time, 'desdaignier' evolved into 'disdain' in English, retaining its core meaning of a strong feeling of contempt or distaste characterized by a lack of respect for something or someone.
 The etymology of 'disdain' effectively conveys the concept of looking down upon or rejecting something as unworthy or beneath consideration, emphasizing the sense of contempt and lack of regard associated with this feeling.

-Quiz: Find the meaning of disdain
+Quiz: Find the meaning of the noun disdain:

 Try Again!